evercoinx/meme-tools/README.md

 2. If needed to have token's socials:

-    1. Register an email on [Gmail](https://workspace.google.com/intl/en-US/gmail/).
+    1. Create an email on [Adguard](https://adguard.com/en/adguard-temp-mail/overview.html).

     2. Register an account on [X.com](https://x.com/i/flow/signup).